Initiatives at NYU Wagner

 Who To Go To For What

-Discussions around IDBE content can create opportunities for exploration, understanding, and insight.
+Discussions around IDBEA content can create opportunities for exploration, understanding, and insight.
 Sometimes, however, conversations can become fraught, and students may need someone to talk with.
 We always recommend speaking directly with the individual with whom you may have an issue whenever possible.
 If you need additional support, you can always speak with one of the following:

-- Student Services Program Advisor
+- your Student Services Program Advisor

-- David Schachter, Associate Dean for Admissions and Student Affairs
+- David Schachter, Associate Dean, Student Affairs

 - Rajeev Dehejia, Associate Dean for Academic Affairs

-- Courtney Sams, WSA Ombudsperson
+- Rachel Bhalla, WSA Ombudsperson

 - Martha Stark, Clinical Professor and Chair, Faculty Diversity Committee